 An intellectual disability is identified as a condition causing significant limitations in social and behavioral skills and cognitive abilities.
 It is estimated that up to 3% of the population lives with an intellectual disability (ID).
-Intellectual disability can be caused by environmental circumstances, but genetic causes, such as chromosomal anomalies and single-gene disorders account for up to 50% of moderate to severe cases.
+Intellectual disability can be caused by environmental influences, but genetic causes, such as chromosomal anomalies and single-gene disorders account for more than half of moderate to severe cases.

-X-linked ID (XLID) is a group of genetic conditions in which the causative gene mutation is located on the X chromosome.
-Because males have a single X chromosome, XLID predominantly affects males and is passed through their unaffected carrier mothers.
+XLID comprises a group of genetic conditions in which the causative gene mutation is located on the X chromosome.
+Because males have a single X chromosome, XLID predominantly affects males and is often passed through an unaffected carrier mother.
 Females with a single X-linked mutation have a 50 percent chance of passing on the mutation to their offspring.

-Click to download figures as pdfs.
-A table is also available showing the genes involved in X-linked intellectual disability in order of their discovery.
+A table is also available showing the genes associated with X-linked intellectual disability in order of their discovery.

 The journey to becoming parents did not start as an easy one for my husband and I. We suffered the heartache of miscarriage and the unimaginable pain of burying our first born child.
 Our son, sweet 1 lb 1.4 ounce, 12 inches long, teeny, tiny little Joseph “Hamilton” Jones was born with spina bifida, hydrocephalus, and a heart defect.
 It tore our hearts out leaving the hospital without him, knowing our dreams and hope for the future were shattered....